C++98 OOP: Deep Dive into Classes and Objects

 led.toggle(); // 切换状态

 bool on = led.is_on(); // 查询状态Compared to the C version, the most obvious improvement is that you no longer need to manually pass a struct pointer.
 The led.on() call inherently knows which LED it is operating on—because on() is a member function of the led object, and the compiler automatically passes the address of led as a hidden parameter.
-Behind the scenes, this is exactly the this pointer we will discuss next.
+Behind the scenes, this is actually the this pointer we will discuss next.

 1.3 Access Control: public, private, protected